minhnt02/My-Phishing-Case-3/README.md

 So, the two immediate problems I needed to solve were: using a method other than email phishing and identifying employees who use Telegram.Among the information I was provided: full names, emails, and phone numbers(email was no longer an option).
 Looking at what I had left, I realized: phone numbers.Ah ha!
 I still had a direct channel to contact my targets.
 This immediately led me to decide on using SMS phishing.

 However, to take over a target’s Telegram account, I needed to send them a malicious link leading to the fake Telegram page I had set up earlier.
 Sending a direct link like that via SMS would be extremely suspicious.
-So, I had to come up with an intermediary communication channel between SMS and the user to drop my malicious Telegram link.

-And, of course, Zalo was the perfect candidate - extremely popular with a massive user base in Vietnam.
+So, I had to come up with an intermediary communication channel between SMS and the user to drop my malicious Telegram link.And, of course, Zalo was the perfect candidate - extremely popular with a massive user base in Vietnam.

 At this point, the plan was almost complete.
 My strategy would be: